cran/UPG/README.md

 [![total](http://cranlogs.r-pkg.org/badges/grand-total/UPG)](https://www.r-pkg.org/pkg/UPG)
 <!-- badges: end -->

 **UPG** offers efficient Bayesian implementations of regression models for binary and categorical data.
 The package can be used to estimate Bayesian versions of probit, logit, multinomial logit and binomial logit models.
-In this context, the Bayesian paradigm is especially useful for uncertainty quantification and solving issues related to rare events and (quasi-)perfect separation.
-In fact, **UPG** allows for highly efficient posterior sampling in cases with imbalanced data as the implemented algorithms are based on the marginal data augmentation schemes developed in Frühwirth-Schnatter, Zens, and Wagner (2020).
+In this context, the Bayesian paradigm is especially useful for uncertainty quantification and solving issues related to rare events and (quasi-)perfect separation. **UPG** allows for efficient posterior sampling in cases with imbalanced data as the implemented algorithms are based on the marginal data augmentation schemes developed in Frühwirth-Schnatter, Zens, and Wagner (2020).
 Several functions are available for tabulating and visualizing results as well as for predictive exercises.

 ## Installation